 The new Centennial Wheel at Navy Pier reopened on Memorial Day weekend as part of the kickoff for Navy Pier’s 100th year celebration.
-July 15th will be the Pier’s official 100th birthday, and this date along with Wednesdays and Saturdays in the summer will have fireworks.
+In 2017, the pier officially turned 100, and this date along with Wednesdays and Saturdays in the summer will have fireworks.

 The nearly 200-foot wheel is 50 feet taller than its predecessor, and can accommodate up to 180 more passengers per ride.
 Featuring temperature controlled gondolas, the Centennial Wheel can now be operational 365 days year and provide the latest in amusement technology.
 Nightly, guests will experience the magic of the Ferris wheel as it lights up Chicago’s skyline.